Dependency theory: Political dependency

-As aid dependence can shift accountability away from the public and to being between state and donors, “presidentialism” can arise.
-Presidentialism is when the president and the cabinet within a political system have the power in political decision-making.
-In a democracy, budgets and public investment plans are to be approved by parliament.
-It is common for donors to fund projects outside of this budget and therefore go without parliament review.
-This further reinforces presidentialism and establishes practices that undermine democracy.
-Disputes over taxation and use of revenues are important in a democracy and can lead to better lives for citizens, but this cannot happen if citizens and parliaments don't know the complete proposed budget and spending priorities.
+Because aid dependence shifts state accountability away from the public and towards donors, a self-destructive presidentialism can arise.
+In a democracy, budgets and public investment plans are to be approved by parliament or legislature; aid-driven presidentialism can enable foreign donors to fund projects outside of this budget process, and therefore go without parliament review.
+Since open discussion of taxation and use of revenues are important for democratic health, this undermines accountability by subverting a distributed power of the purse.